Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Looking North to the Pilgrim Statue on the Praza da Paz Traffic Circle on day eight of the English WayLooking North to the Pilgrim Statue on the Praza da Paz Traffic Circle

 From the circle walk southwest down the Rúa da Pastoriza.
-In about 200 meters, you come to an old fountain on your right (not pictured) and the Capela de Pastoriza on the left.
+After about 200 meters, you come to an old fountain on your right (not pictured) and the Capela de Pastoriza on the left.

 Capela de Pastoriza on the Rúa da Pastoriza in Santiago de Compostela on day eight of the English WayCapela de Pastoriza on the Rúa da Pastoriza in Santiago de Compostela